Mold Toxin Illness & Tick-borne Diseases

 Add Antifungals

-After 4 to 6 months of a specific binder, repeat the RealTime lab mycotoxin test If the toxins remain, consider adding an antifungal treatment targeting the nasal passages and the intestines.
+After 4 to 6 months of a specific binder, repeat the RealTime lab mycotoxin test If the toxins remain, consider adding an antifungal therapy targeting the nasal passages and the intestines.
 Nasal sprays could include nystatin, itraconazole, colloidal silver, or amphoterecin B. Oral medications to reach the intestines could include itraconazole or amphoterecin B.

 Disclaimer